lolicat0/smvec_vr_360/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and can be viewed real time in vercel https://smvec-vr-360.vercel.app/ .

 ## Available Scripts